hollyschinsky/todos-app-pwa/lesson8.md

 6. Next the Firebase tools will prompt you will the following questions:

     - What Firebase CLI features do you want to setup for this folder? **Hosting: Configure and deploy Firebase Hosting sites** - _NOTE:_ You will likely want to deselect the other options as they're all selected initially.
-Hit the space bar to unselect.
+(Hit the space bar to unselect).

      - What Firebase project do you want to associate as default? **&lt;project name you just created in the Firebase Console&gt;**